Sliding Scale Therapy in Canada: How to Offer It Without Burning Out

 - Accessibility.
 Therapy is expensive, and not everyone has insurance coverage.
 Sliding scale spots open the door for people who might otherwise go without support.

-- Alignment with values.
-Many therapists feel strongly about equity and justice, and a sliding scale reflects those commitments.
+- Living your values.
+Many therapists feel strongly about equity and justice, and offering a sliding scale feels like an extension of those commitments.

-- Connection.
-Offering flexibility can strengthen your role as a supportive presence in your community.
+- Community connection.
+Flexibility can strengthen your role as a supportive presence in your community.

 The challenges